emmanuelrosa/erosanix/README.md

 - **composeAndApply** - Composes a list of functions (see `compose` above) and then applies them to the argument.
 Ex. `composeAndApply [ mkmupen64plus nvidia-offload-wrapper ] {...}`
 - **mkSierraChartStudyFromSrc** - A simple derivation function to cross-compile studies (indicators) for the Sierra Chart trading platform.
 - **mkSierraChartStudyFromDLL** - A simple derivation function install studies DLL's (indicators) for the Sierra Chart trading platform.
+- **torsocks** - Uses `torsocks` to allow you to use most applications in a safe way with Tor.
+Beware that torsocks it has its limits.

 ### NixOS modules